Cavity magnon-polariton interface for strong spin-spin coupling

-is the effective Hamiltonian of the CPW resonator coupled to the squeezed magnons, $G=\frac{1}{2}g_m e^{r_m}$ is the exponentially enhanced coupling strength between the squeezed magnons and the CPW resonator.
-Because both the parameters $\Delta_m$ and $K_s$ can be tuned, so $r_m$ can be very large when $\Delta_m\sim-2K_s$, leading to the strong $G$ even for nanometer-sized YIG sphere~[see curves in Fig.~\ref{fig:2a,2b}(a)].
-Specifically, when $r_m=0$, i.e., magnons in the Kittle mode is not squeezed, the coupling strength between the CPW resonator and the Kittle mode is unamplified, giving rise to weak $G$~[see the black curve in Fig.~\ref{fig:2a,2b}(a)].
-When magnons in the Kittle mode are squeezed but with moderate squeezing parameters such as $r_m=3$ and $r_m=5$, we find the coupling strength $G$ can be significantly improved for the YIG nanosphere.
-For example, $R\sim50$ nm and $r_m\sim 3$, we have $G/2\pi=2$ MHz, which is comparable with the decay rates of the CPW resonator~($\kappa_c$) and the Kittle mode~($\kappa_m$).
-But when $r_m\sim 5$, $G/2\pi=17$ MHz, which is much larger than both $\kappa_c$ and $\kappa_m$.
-These indicates that indicates that strong coupling between the squeezed magnons and the CPW resonator can be realized by tuning the squeezing parameter $r_m$.
+being the effective Hamiltonian of the CPW resonator coupled to the squeezed magnons with the effective frequency $\Delta_s=\sqrt{\Delta_m^2-4 K_s^2}$, $G=\frac{1}{2}g_m e^{r_m}$ is the exponentially enhanced coupling strength between the squeezed magnons and the CPW resonator.
+When $r_m=3$ ($5$), $G/2\pi=2$ ($17$) MHz for $R=50$ nm.
+This shows that strong coupling between the squeezed magnons and the CPW resonator can be realized by tuning the squeezing parameter $r_m$.
 In addition, $G$ can be further enhanced by using the larger radius of the YIG sphere when $r_m$ is fixed.
-Once the strong coupling between the squeezed magnons and the CPW resonator is achieved, the counterrotating terms $\propto a^{\dagger}m_s^{\dagger} $ and $am_s$ in Eq.~(\ref{eq2}) are related to two-mode squeezing, while rotating terms $\propto a^\dag m_s$ and $a m_s^\dag$ allow quantum state transfer between the squeezed magnons and the CPW resonator.
-By combining these, polaritons with criticality can be formed, as shown below.
+Once the strong coupling between the squeezed magnons and the CPW resonator is achieved, the {counter-rotating} terms $\propto a^{\dagger}m_s^{\dagger} $ and $am_s$ in Eq.~(\ref{eq2}) are related to two-mode squeezing, while rotating terms $\propto a^\dag m_s$ and $a m_s^\dag$ allow quantum state transfer between the squeezed magnons and the CPW resonator.
+By combining these, HP and LP can be given by further diagonalizing the Hamiltonian $H_{\rm CMS}$ in Eq.~(\ref{eq2}) as $H_{\rm diag}=\omega_{+} a_{+}^{\dagger} a_{+}+\omega_{-} a_{-}^{\dagger} a_{-}$, where the corresponding eigenfrequencies are